Chelsea all but secures Premier League title with win over Arsenal

 Arsenal looked beaten and disconnected thereafter.
 And other than a sprawling save by Courtois, the home side didn’t have much else to do on the defensive end.

 In the 85th, Chelsea got a third goal.
-Cech committed a wretched turnover, rolling the ball to Fabregas, who deftly dinked it into the empty net — the longtime Arsenal midfielder scoring for Chelsea against the longtime Chelsea goalkeeper.
+Cech committed a wretched turnover, rolling the ball right to Fabregas, who deftly dinked it into the empty net – the longtime Arsenal midfielder scoring for Chelsea against the longtime Chelsea goalkeeper.

 After Cech's wayward clearance gifted him the ball, Cesc Fàbregas calmly lobs in from outside of the 18 to score.
 3-0. #CFC pic.twitter.com/cLtlZATtBU